In the Gallery: February 16-26, 2008

 The work is deeply personal for Carrington, who is himself a former ATA national singles and doubles champion.

 In celebration of Black History Month and working in collaboration with the International Tennis Hall of Fame & Museum, Carrington is bringing a special exhibit on “The History of African-American Tennis, 1890-1975,” to the Hampshire College Gallery from February16-26.
-Carrington will speak at the opening reception on Saturday, February 16, from 4 to 5:30 p.m.
+Carrington will speak at the opening reception on Saturday, February 16, from 4:00-5:30 p.m.